 So now that you have a general route in mind with destinations chosen, it’s time to figure out not only how you will get from place to place, but make sure it is cost and time effective.

 Pros include the freedom to be on your own schedule, and go between destinations as you please.
 You can also see more rural destinations that may be impossible or difficult to get to via public transit.
-We were able to put the Lake District on our UK itinerary because we chose to drive ourselves, and had the car to explore the area in and around the National Park.
+We were able to put the Scottish Highlands and the Lake District on our UK itinerary because we chose to drive ourselves, and had the car to explore the area in and around the National Park.

 STEP 4: Finalize Your Itinerary